Ken-Kabutu/phase-3-sinatra-react-project/README.md

 The FitTech Gym backend provides the following RESTful API endpoints:

 * GET /users: Fetch all users

 * GET /users/:id: Fetch a single user by ID

 * POST /users: Create a new user

 * DELETE /users/:id: Delete a user by ID

+*GET /memberships: Fetch all memberships

+GET /memberships/:id: Fetch a single membership by ID

+POST /memberships: Create a new membership

+DELETE /memberships/:id: Delete a membership by ID

+GET /posts: Fetch all posts

+GET /posts/:id: Fetch a single post by ID

+POST /posts: Create a new post

+DELETE /posts/:id: Delete a post by ID

+For detailed information about the request and response format for each endpoint, refer to the API documentation.

 ### Fetch Example